mgonzs13/audio_common/README.md

 # audio_capture

 This repositiory provides a set of ROS 2 packages for audio.
-It provides a Python version to capture and play audio data using pyaudio.
+It provides a C++ version to capture and play audio data using PortAudio.

 ## Table of Contents